tenerity-bbc/ext-vscode-config-tool/README.md

 - Git branch information for regional server selection
 - Custom hint-based placeholders with substitution mappings

-The status bar shows the current server with icons and detailed tooltips:
+The status bar shows the current server with icons, background colors, and detailed tooltips:
 - 🔒 (lock): Server is pinned - "Current config server: [name] (pinned)"
 - ✅ (check): Only one server configured - "Current config server: [name] (only server configured)"
 - ✨ (sparkle): Server auto-selected - "Current config server: [name] (auto-selected)"
-- ⚠️ (warning): No server selected - "No config server selected - [reason]"
+- ⚠️ (warning): Auto-selection issues with warning background:
+  - "No Selectors" - Auto-selection enabled but no selectors configured
+  - "Not Selected" - Auto-selection enabled but no rules matched current file
+- ❌ (error): "No Servers" with error background - No servers configured
+- 📋 (list): "Select Server" - Auto-selection disabled, manual selection needed

 ### Decrypting Values

 1. Open a file containing encrypted values in the format `{cipher}EncryptedValue`
 2. Run the command **Config Tool: Decrypt** or press `Ctrl+Alt+D` (`Cmd+Alt+D` on Mac)
+3. The extension will find and decrypt all cipher values in the document (or selection if text is selected)
-3. Watch the progress in the status bar as cipher values are highlighted and decrypted
+4. Progress is shown in the status bar with visual highlighting of values being processed
-4. Full cipher patterns and encrypted text are highlighted with different decorations
 5. Press `ESC` to cancel the operation if needed

 ### Encrypting Values

-1. Select the plain text you want to encrypt
+1. Select the plain text you want to encrypt (multiple selections supported)
 2. Run the command **Config Tool: Encrypt** or press `Ctrl+Alt+E` (`Cmd+Alt+E` on Mac)
-3. Watch the progress as selected text is highlighted and replaced with `{cipher}EncryptedValue`
+3. Selected text is highlighted and replaced with `'{cipher}EncryptedValue'` format
 4. Press `ESC` to cancel the operation if needed

+**Note**: The encrypt command is only available when text is selected and a server is configured.

 ## Commands